tryggos16/kest2_windows_verkefni/README.md

 ### 3. Question: What CLI command would you use to get the IP address?
 Answer: ipconfig

-### 4. Question: create a new user:
+### 4. Question: create a new user, What is the user name?
-Answer: net user user1 pass /add
+Answer: net user user1 pass /add , username is user1

 ### 5. Question: Password.
 Answer: pass